github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning-for-partners.md

 > [!NOTE]You cannot change the configuration of {% data variables.product.prodname_secret_scanning %} for partner patterns on public repositories.

 The reason partner alerts are directly sent to the secret providers whenever a secret leak is reported for one of their secrets is because this way of proceeding helps ensure that secrets are not inadvertently exposed in public or private repositories.
-This workflow allows partner organizations to address the exposure prompt.
+This workflow allows partner organizations to address the exposure promptly.
 The notification for regular alerts is different.
 Regular alerts are displayed on the repository's **Security** tab on {% data variables.product.prodname_dotcom %}.

 {% data reusables.secret-scanning.secret-scanning-pattern-pair-matches %}